Last Updated on August 24, 2021 by Michelle Ball

 4) Committing or attempting to commit a sexual assault or committing a sexual battery.

 5) Possession of an explosive.

 These are the Big 5 offenses.
-IF a district can prove at the expulsion hearing (to a panel of school district employees) that one of these occurred, they are legally obligated to expel the student.
+IF a school district can prove at an expulsion hearing (to a panel of school district employees) that one of these occurred, they are legally obligated to expel the student.

-If a student is expelled under §48915(c), the only attendance option (unless negotiated otherwise) is to attend a county community school, juvenile court school or community day school (see §48915.2), which are environments most parents would prefer to avoid.
+If a student is expelled under §48915(c), for explosives, sexual battery, or otherwise, the only attendance options (unless negotiated otherwise prior to expulsion) are to attend a county community school, juvenile court school or community day school (see §48915.2), which are environments most parents would prefer to avoid.

-How long an expulsion under §48915(c) will continue will depend on the hearing outcome, and/or the negotiations prior to hearing.
-The legal maximum an expulsion under §48915(c) may continue is a full calendar year (unless there is a breach of the rehabilitation plan during expulsion which will extend the expulsion).
+The legal maximum an expulsion under §48915(c) may continue is a full calendar year.
 The minimum is not delineated in code, but would likely be 1 semester and/or what a parent negotiates.